 If your summary is engaging and interesting, people will scroll down the page to check out your expertise.

-But if you previously worked in an advertising agency as a copywriter, and now work as a freelance copywriter, by all means, add that experience to your profile.
+If you previously worked in an advertising agency as a copywriter, and now work as a freelance copywriter, add that experience to your profile.

-The bottom line is – if your experience adds value and increases credibility to the profession you want to be known for – add it to your profile.
-If not, don’t.
+If your experience adds value and increases credibility to the profession you want to be known for – add it to your profile.

 For each expertise you add to your profile, you can ask your friends, colleagues, or clients, to write a recommendation on your expertise.